perfringis/droplo-recruitment-task/README.md

 - The `global.gc` will never invoke.
 Moreover, custom cleaning the memory should be investigated via `--inspect`.
 - Instead of using `console.info` or `console.error`.
 The project should use logging system such as `winston`.
 - The `batchSize` parameter for `processChunk` function is unused.
+- Missing secure way of getting information from `.env` file.
+- Mongoose connection in the `index.js` file.

 ## What have I done?